 Dr Shin Eun Jin completed her PhD in urban planning and development at the University of Southern California.

-Schuetz, J., Giuliano, G., & Shin, E.J., forthcoming,“Does Zoning Help or Hinder Transit-Oriented (Re)Development?”
+Schuetz, J., Giuliano, G., & Shin, E.J., In press, “Does Zoning Help or Hinder Transit-Oriented (Re)Development?”
 Urban Studies.

 Shin, E.J.
 (2017) “Ethnic Neighborhoods, Social Networks, and Inter-household Carpooling: A Comparison across Ethnic Minority Groups.”
 Journal of Transport Geography, 59, 14-26.